Where to stay in Bali

 - Things to do Snorkelling, beach life, exploring the city of Singaraja

-East Bali – a real family destination where holiday makers come to enjoy the idyllic seaside areas of Candidasa, Amed, Kintamani, Klungkung, Mount Agung, Padang Bai & Tirta Gangga.
+East Bali – a real family destination where holidaymakers come to enjoy the idyllic seaside areas of Candidasa, Amed, Kintamani, Klungkung, Mount Agung, Padang Bai & Tirta Gangga.
 You can climb Mount Agung or stay in your own private pool Candidasa villa on the ocean.
 Again, it’s far away from the crowds here.

 - Key features: About 2 hours from the airport: Candidasa, Padang Bai, Amed, Tulamben and Kintamani

-- Things to do: Snorkelling, scuba diving, luxury villa living, cycling around the coast line, temples and completely chilling out and forgetting all the worries of the world!
+- Things to do: Snorkelling, scuba diving, luxury villa living, cycling around the coastline, temples and completely chilling out and forgetting all the worries of the world!

 Where to stay in Bali for families

 In terms of entertainment families coming to Bali will want to be able to easily take the kids out for dinner and this means again, you will want to be in the main tourist hubs like Seminyak, Legian & Canggu.
 It makes it so much easier to get a taxi in these areas and most decent family restaurants are easy to spot.
-If this is your first time to Bali and you need some restaurant advice your villa manager will be able to offer up suggestions.
+If this is your first time in Bali and you need some restaurant advice your villa manager will be able to offer up suggestions.
 A good place to begin is Seminyak Square.
 That’s the main hub and has the highest concentration of places to eat.

 To keep the kids entertained (and if it’s raining in Bali), you will want to take them to the beach.
 For more excitement definitely head to the Finns Recreation Park in Canggu and the Waterbom Park in Kuta.
-Bali, is jam packed action for kids and there is no shortage of things for them to do.
+Bali is jam-packed action for kids and there is no shortage of things for them to do.
 Don’t stress about keeping them busy & entertained.

-We find that the majority of families will prefer the tried, proven & well known areas of Seminyak & Canggu.
+We find that the majority of families will prefer the tried, proven & well-known areas of Seminyak & Canggu.
 For families that want to escape the crowds & have a more private setting for their holiday areas like Jimbaran, Candidasa, Uluwatu, Ubud and Sanur are on the menu.
 These areas are a lot less frenetic and noisy than Seminyak and offer families a choice of villa accommodation among the rice fields or beach.
 Again, don’t expect too much nightlife or excitement in these areas.
-For family activities in these areas it’s going to the beach, surfing, swimming, hanging in your villa & enjoying the facilities or spending time touring the island and seeing all the great sights, temples and immersing yourself in the culture.
+For family activities in these areas, it’s going to the beach, surfing, swimming, hanging in your villa & enjoying the facilities or spending time touring the island and seeing all the great sights, temples and immersing yourself in the culture.

 Where to stay in Bali for couples

 Couples who want adventure can head off to Ubud and do some white water rafting or do the Campuhan Ridge walk.
 They can also learn Yoga or how to cook at the many schools & studios throughout Ubud.
-Ubud is famous for it’s homestays where couples can rent a room for less than $30 per night, right through to romantic holiday villas that are close to cafes & restaurants in central Ubud.
+Ubud is famous for its homestays where couples can rent a room for less than $30 per night, right through to romantic holiday villas that are close to cafes & restaurants in central Ubud.

-For couples that like their shopping, cafe culture, enjoy a few sunset drinks on the beach, like going to day spas & want to try the latest in vegan restaurant then Seminyak & Canggu is a must.
+For couples that like their shopping, cafe culture, enjoy a few sunset drinks on the beach, like going to day spas & want to try the latest vegan restaurant then Seminyak & Canggu is a must.
 These areas offer a plethora of accommodation types to satisfy and holiday budget or style for the two of you.

 For the couple who want a romantic escape and want complete privacy then you really have a huge choice as Bali is definitely a place for romance and honeymoons.
-We do recommend areas like Seminyak, Canggu, Batu Belig and Berawa where there are lots of lovely 1 bedroom Bali villas to rent that offer an exclusive private pool ambiance.
+We do recommend areas like Seminyak, Canggu, Batu Belig and Berawa where there are lots of lovely 1 bedroom Bali villas to rent that offer an exclusive private pool ambience.
 Great for a honeymoon!

 Where to stay in Bali away from tourists

 This is actually getting a lot harder as Bali’s popularity increases year on year.
 Our recommendation is to either try the East Coast areas of Bali like Keramas, Candidasa where you can have a beach style holiday far removed from the crowds.
 Alternatively, you may like to head all the way up north to Lovina where you get glimpses of what Bali was like 20 years ago.
 If the beach is not your thing and you want a more cultural holiday then inland areas of the island are probably more suited to you.
 Try Gianyar, Besakih & sideman.
 Here you may have to compromise on accommodation and keep expectations low as these places are off the tourist trail.
-For a cultural experience we do suggest Ubud but this is very much a tourist hot spot.
+For a cultural experience, we do suggest Ubud but this is very much a tourist hot spot.
 Perhaps go there for the day and take a look around.